Security controls: Purpose in organizations

-Network Protection: Protecting the network is important from keeping information safe form unwanted users organizations may use flow monitoring, logging network & system activity, network border protections and prohibit firewall to be bypassed to reduce an attack.
+Network Protection: Protecting the network is important for keeping information safe from unwanted users.
+Organizations may use flow monitoring, logging network & system activity, network border protections and prohibit firewall to be bypassed to reduce an attack.

-User Authentication: Organizations may use two-factor authentication, may force users to change password annually, having only authorized account management, and Local admin password solution (LAPS).
+User Authentication: Organizations may use two-factor authentication, may force users to change their passwords annually, have only authorized account management, and use a Local Admin Password Solution (LAPS).

 Information security standards and control frameworks

 The ISO/IEC 27000 series standards promote good security practices and define frameworks or systems to structure the analysis and design for managing information security controls.
-Most recent version, ISO/IEC 27001;2022, released in October 2022, specifies 93 controls organized some of the most well known standards are outlined below.
+The most recent version, ISO/IEC 27001;2022, released in October 2022, specifies 93 controls; some of the most well-known standards are outlined below.

 International Standards Organization

 ISO/IEC 27001:2022 was released in October 2022.
 All organizations certified to ISO 27001:2013 are obliged to transition to the new version of the Standard within 3 years (by October 2025).

 The 2022 version of the Standard specifies 93 controls in 4 groups: